 A dedicated member of the Masonic Lodge, he achieved the rank of 32nd degree Scottish Rite Mason and served as Past Master of Commonwealth Masonic Lodge in Madison.

-Gary was predeceased by his parents, Clarence and Nellie, his brother Dean, sister Kathleen, niece and nephew Carol and Bill, three grandnieces, his in-laws, and his brother-in-law Floyd “Mike”, as well as his beloved son, Andy, and is survived by his devoted wife of 65 years, Georgie, their three children, and four grandchildren, who were the lights of his life.
-Gary inspired his children with kindness, wisdom, integrity, and unwavering dedication to family and community.
+Gary was preceded in death by his parents, Clarence and Nellie, his brother Dean, sister Kathleen, niece and nephew Carol and Bill, and his brother-in-law Floyd “Mike” McBurney, as well as his beloved son, Andy.
+He is survived by his devoted wife of 65 years and their three children: Kathleen (Mark), Michael (Mikey), Chris (Rie), as well as four beloved grandchildren: Matthew, Ryan, Beau, and Luca.

 Cress Funeral & Cremation Service